kotality/Compiler/Compiler/ReadMe.txt

             the screen

    After compiling, you can use the compiler directives by typing:
-	./compile [compiler directive]
+	./compile [compiler directive(s)]

    For example:
-	./compule -l -a -v
+	./compile -l -a -v
 	./compile -v
 	./compile

-3. Some text editors don't properly display the formatting for the output files and create weird spacing.
+4. Some text editors don't properly display the formatting for the output files and create weird spacing.
 My specific output file was tested on Visual Studio Code and Microsoft WordPad (click View -> Word wrap -> No wrap)